-At December 31, 2022 and 2021, the Plan participated in a Master Trust with other retirement plans sponsored by the Corporation or its subsidiaries.
+At December 31, 2022 and 2021, the Plan participated in a Master Trust with other retirement plans sponsored by Union Pacific.
 The investment assets of the Master Trust are held at VFTC.
-Use of the Master Trust permits the commingling of the trust assets of a number of benefit plans of the Corporation and its subsidiaries for investment and administrative purposes.
+Use of the Master Trust permits the commingling of the trust assets of a number of benefit plans of Union Pacific for investment and administrative purposes.
 Although assets are commingled in the Master Trust, VFTC maintains supporting records for the purpose of allocating the net investment income (loss) of the investment accounts to the various participating plans.
 The investment valuation methods for investments held by the Master Trust are discussed in Note 3.